 - the child’s maturity level

-A child also needs to know that just as quickly as a privilege is earned, that the privilege can be taken away.
+A child also needs to know that just as quickly as a privilege is earned, the privilege can be taken away.
 For example, if the child is granted the privilege to use the Internet, that privilege can be revoked if the Internet contract you agree to is broken by them.
 If the child is given the privilege of driving, it can be taken away if the driving contract they sign is violated.

 How do you handle granting privileges in your home?